dgrigorov/SoftUni/Web Fundamentals/Practice exam/README.md

 ###[JSFiddle Demo](http://jsfiddle.net/pichowskii/9AVgD/)
+*To open link in new window, press Ctrl + Left Mouse's Button

 ## 4. Responsive Web Site
 You are given an unresponsive Web site (HTML + images).
 The website is as wide as the screen.
 Your task is to make the site responsive.
 The site layout should change according to the browser viewport / screen size.